 Material straightness terms include:

-Bow is the variation from a straight line in the vertical plane.
+- Bow is the variation from a straight line in the vertical plane.
 It can be either cross bow or longitudinal bow.
-Bow is often caused by the existence of irregular vertical spaces on symmetrical sections and from uneven forming areas on unsymmetrical sections. [could use an illustration here!]
+Bow is often caused by the existence of irregular vertical spaces on symmetrical sections and from uneven forming areas on unsymmetrical sections.

-Next: Part 4 of the Roll Forming Process that provides a quick overview of springback and end flare, a quick list industries that use products from the roll forming process, some notes on roll form tooling and a quick look and some of the operating parameters of the roll forming process.
+Next: Part 4 of the Roll Forming Process that provides a quick overview of springback and end flare, a quick list industries that use products from the roll forming process, some notes on roll form tooling, and a quick look at some of the operating parameters of the roll forming process.

 Roll Forming Tutorial Sections